pachyderm/ambient-music-generation/README.md

 ## Training Your Own Music Generator in Pachyderm

-In this section I walk through how to recreate the entire pipeline and train the model yourself.
+In this section, I walk through how to recreate the entire pipeline and train the model yourself.
 But you don’t have to do that if you don’t want to do it.

 ![Pachyderm screenshot](images/pachhub_screenshot.png)